MuhammedBuyukkinaci/My-AirFlow-Notes/README.md

 43) The line having **AIRFLOW__CORE__EXECUTOR** in docker-compose.yaml overrides the line defining Executor in the configuration file.
 When we using docker, we are configuring it via docker-compose.yaml, not via airflow.cfg in the container.

-44) **SequentialExecutor** is the default executor when you install it manually.
+44) **SequentialExecutor** is the simplest & default executor when you install it manually.
 It runs one task at a time.
 In the following picture, the order is T1 -> T2 -> T3 -> T4.
 It is used in making experiments or debugging some issues. **SequentialExecutor** is used in SQLite databases.
+It is recommended for debugging and testing.
+It isn't recommended for production.

 ![sequential](./images/014.png)

 45) The **LocalExecutor** is one step further than **SequentialExecutor**.
 As it allows us to run **multiple** tasks **at the same time** on a **single** machine.
 It is used with PostgreSQL, Oracle, MySQL databases(no SQLite databases). **LocalExecutor** doesn't scale very well because it runs on a single machine.
 T1 runs first.
 T2 & T3 runs at the same time.
 T4 runs last.
+LocalExecutor is scalable well **vertically**.

 ![local](./images/016.png)